-8.3.10 Bootstrap Voltage (BOOT)
+7.3.10 Bootstrap Voltage (BOOT)

 The driver of the HS switch requires a bias voltage higher than V{IN} when the HS switch is ON.
 The capacitor connected between CBOOT and SW pins works as a charge pump to boost voltage on the CBOOT pin to ($V{SW} + V{CC}$).
-The boot diode is integrated on the LM43600 die to minimize the Bill-Of-Material (BOM).
+The boot diode is integrated on the LM43600-Q1 die to minimize the bill of material (BOM).
 A synchronous switch is also integrated in parallel with the boot diode to reduce voltage drop on CBOOT.
-A high-quality ceramic 0.47 μ F 6.3 V or higher capacitor is recommended for C{BOOT} .
+TI recommends a high-quality ceramic 0.47- μ F, 6.3-V or higher capacitor C{BOOT}.

-8.3.11 Power Good (PGOOD)
+7.3.11 Power Good (PGOOD)

-The LM43600 has a built-in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
+The LM43600-Q1 has a built-in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
 The PGOOD signal can be used for start-up sequencing of multiple rails or fault protection.
 The PGOOD pin is an open-drain output that requires a pullup resistor to an appropriate DC voltage.
 Voltage seen by the PGOOD pin should never exceed 12 V. A resistor divider pair can be used to divide the voltage down from a higher potential.
 A typical range of pullup resistor value is 10 k Ω to 100 k Ω .

 When the FB voltage is within the power-good band, +4% above and -4% below the internal reference V{REF} typically, the PGOOD switch will be turned off and the PGOOD voltage will be pulled up to the voltage level defined by the pull up resistor or divider.
-When the FB voltage is outside of the tolerance band, +10 % above or -10 % below V{REF} typically, the PGOOD switch is turned on and the PGOOD pin voltage is pulled low to indicate power bad.
-Both rising and falling edges of the power-good flag have a built-in 220 μ s (typical) deglitch delay.
+When the FB voltage is outside of the tolerance band, +10 % above or -10 % below V{REF} typically, the PGOOD switch will be turned on and the PGOOD pin voltage will be pulled low to indicate power bad.
+Both rising and falling edges of the power-good flag have a built-in 220 μs (typical) deglitch delay.

-8.3.12 Overcurrent and Short-Circuit Protection
+7.3.12 Overcurrent and Short-Circuit Protection

-The LM43600 is protected from overcurrent conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
-Hiccup mode is activated if a fault condition persists to prevent over heating.
+The LM43600-Q1 is protected from over-current conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
+Hiccup mode will be activated if a fault condition persists to prevent over heating.

-High-side MOSFET overcurrent protection is implemented by the nature of the PCM control.
+High-side MOSFET over-current protection is implemented by the nature of the Peak Current Mode control.
 The HS switch current is sensed when the HS is turned on after a set blanking time.
-The HS switch current is compared to the output of the error amplifier (EA) minus slope compensation every switching cycle.
+The HS switch current is compared to the output of the Error Amplifier (EA) minus slope compensation every switching cycle.
 See Functional Block Diagram for more details.
 The peak current of the HS switch is limited by the maximum EA output voltage minus the slope compensation at every switching cycle.
 The slope compensation magnitude at the peak current is proportional to the duty cycle.